Squeezing enhanced nonreciprocal quantum correlations via Barnett effect: Introduction

-In recent years quantum correlations such as entanglement, quantum discord and EPR steering has been investigated in cavity optomechanical (COM)~\cite{Huang2022,Tchounda2023,Massembele2025,Sohail2025,Bemani2019,Shang2024,Ge2025,Massembele2024,Emale2025,Djo2024,Chen2025,Emale2025}, molecular optomechanical (McOM)~\cite{Huang2024,Berinyuy2025a,Berinyuy2025Q,Berinyuy2025b}, and cavity magnomechanical systems \cite{Li2018}.
+In recent years quantum correlations such as entanglement, and quantum discord has been investigated in cavity optomechanical (COM)~\cite{Huang2022,Tchounda2023,Massembele2025,Sohail2025,Bemani2019,Shang2024,Ge2025,Massembele2024,Emale2025,Djo2024,Chen2025,Emale2025}, molecular optomechanical (McOM)~\cite{Huang2024,Berinyuy2025a,Berinyuy2025Q,BERINYUY2026117820}, and cavity magnomechanical systems \cite{Li2018}.
 In particular, nonreciprocal entanglement in cavity optomechanical (COM) \cite{Jiao2022,Jiao.2020}, molecular optomechanical (McOM)~\cite{BERINYUY2025}, and cavity magnomechanical (CMM) systems \cite{Chen2023} has attracted great interest.
 The ability to engineer nonreciprocal entanglement in these systems not only deepens our understanding of hybrid quantum systems but also opens up promising avenues for quantum information processing and plethora of quantum computational tasks~\cite{Xu2020}.
 While the Sagnac effect and chiral coupling~\cite{Lu2024} have been used to realize nonreciprocity in COM systems, mechanisms such as magnon Kerr nonlinearity~\cite{Chen2024} and Barnett effect~\cite{Lu2025} induce similar behaviour in CMM systems.
 This Barnett effect, discovered in 1915~\cite{ Barnett1915}, is a phenomenon where the rotation of an object with magnetic moments leads to magnetization.
-Nevertheless, the possibility of achieving nonreciprocal bipartite and tripartite entanglement, quantum discord and Einstein-Podolsky-Rosen (EPR) via the Barnett effect in a hybrid magnon-molecular system remains unexplored and will be the subject of our research.
+Nevertheless, the possibility of achieving nonreciprocal bipartite, tripartite entanglement, and quantum discord via the Barnett effect in a hybrid magnon-molecular system with magnon squeezing remains unexplored and will be the subject of our research.